Don’t make these mistakes while exercising during pregnancy

 We often find that women don’t begin implementing new techniques, or even thinking about pregnancy exercise until they are in their second trimester.
 While choosing to exercise at any point is fantastic, the more you can prepare your body for the changes it’s about to experience, the better results you can expect to experience both during and post pregnancy.
 I typically recommend that women start adding in our core techniques as early as 6 weeks before getting pregnant, so when you start trying, think about training your core for what it’s about to endure.
 The stronger your core is going into a pregnancy, the stronger it will remain and the more connected to it you will feel within a few short weeks post birth.

 Muscle memory is your best friend during pregnancy so pressing the start button with a strong connection to these muscles will allow the memory to support you in the days following your birth.
-Don’t wait until your bump has made an appearance to start implementing smart techniques, do it now, making your journey into motherhood that much easier.
+Don’t wait until your bump has made an appearance to start implementing smart techniques — do it now!
+This will make your journey into motherhood that much easier.